Xilinx/Vitis_Libraries/data_mover/docs/src/datamover/static_data_mover.rst

    make run TARGET=hw PLATFORM=${PLATFORM_REPO_PATHS}/xilinx_vck190_base_202210_1/xilinx_vck190_base_202210_1.xpfm

 ..
 ATTENTION::
-   * Only HW_EMU and HW run available
+   * Only HW_EMU and HW run are available.
    * Kernel-to-kernel streaming can only be emulated in hardware emulation.

 Data Converter
 --------------

-This C-based data converter is used to transform the texture ROM contents to a hexadecimal string with a specific width that can be directly programmed into on-chip ROMs.
+This C-based data converter transforms texture ROM contents to a hexadecimal string with a specific width that can be directly programmed into on-chip ROMs.

-There are several limitations for this data converter, so when you provide the JSON specifications or the ROM contents, these rules have to be followed:
+The following limitations apply when providing JSON specifications or ROM contents:

-- Maximum width of the output data width is 512-bit
+- Maximum output data width is 512 bits.
-- Output data width have to be wider than input
+- Output data width must be wider than input.
-- Input texture contents should be provided line-by-line, that said ``\n`` separated
+- Input texture contents must be provided line by line, separated by ``\n``.
-- Only the following input data types are supoorted
+- Only the following input data types are supported.

 Supported Input Datatypes
 ^^^^^^^^^^^^^^^^^^^^^^^^^